 - Applicant must be a member of the Division

-- Applicant must be able to commit 4-6 hours a week (approximately 70 hours for the semester) and be able to participate in the monthly Leadership Call (typically held on the third Thursday of the month from 12-1 PM EST).
+- Applicant must be able to commit 2-3 hours a week (approximately 70 hours over the course of the academic year) and be able to participate in the monthly Leadership Call (typically held on the second Monday of the month from 2-3 PM EST).

 Potential Tasks and Responsibilities